IMF's Lagarde put under investigation in French fraud case

 "She is now on her way back to Washington and will, of course, brief the (IMF) board as soon as possible," IMF spokesman Gerry Rice said.
 "Until then, we have no further comment."

-The inquiry relates to allegations that Tapie, a supporter of conservative former President Nicolas Sarkozy, was improperly awarded 403 million euros (320 million pounds) in an arbitration to settle a dispute with now defunct state-owned bank Credit Lyonnais.
+The inquiry relates to allegations that Tapie, a supporter of conservative former President Nicolas Sarkozy, was improperly awarded 403 million euros ($531 million) in an arbitration to settle a dispute with now defunct state-owned bank Credit Lyonnais.

 The inquiry has already embroiled several of Sarkozy's cabinet members and France Telecom's chief executive, Stephane Richard, who was an aide to Lagarde when she was Sarkozy's finance minister.